jwkidd3/rust_intro_v1/course_flow.md

 ### Day 1

 #### Module 1: Getting Started with Rust
-**Presentation (20 min):**
+**Presentation (25 min):**
+- What is Rust and why it matters
+- What can I do with Rust (use cases)
-- Installing Rust and toolchain (rustup, cargo, rustc)
+- What tools do I need (rustup, cargo, rustc)
 - IDE setup and rust-analyzer
-- Hello World and Cargo basics
+- Hello World walkthrough

-**Lab 1: Environment Setup (25 min)**
+**Lab 1: Environment Setup (30 min)**
 - Install Rust using rustup
 - Configure IDE with rust-analyzer
 - Create a new project with `cargo new`
 - Build and run programs with Cargo
+- Explore project structure

 ---

-#### Module 2: Variables and Data Types
+#### Module 2a: Rust Language Essentials (Part 1 - Types and Variables)
-**Presentation (25 min):**
+**Presentation (30 min):**
 - Variables and mutability
 - Constants and shadowing
 - Scalar types (integers, floats, booleans, characters)
 - Compound types (tuples, arrays)
+- Type annotations and inference

-**Lab 2: Variables and Data Types (30 min)**
+**Lab 2a: Variables and Types (35 min)**
 - Declare mutable and immutable variables
 - Use constants and shadowing
-- Work with scalar and compound types
+- Work with scalar types
+- Create and access tuples and arrays
 - Apply type annotations

 ---

-#### Module 3: Functions and Control Flow
+#### Module 2b: Rust Language Essentials (Part 2 - Control Flow and Functions)
-**Presentation (25 min):**
+**Presentation (30 min):**
+- Conditional logic (if/else expressions)
+- Iteration (loop, while, for)
+- Functions and parameters
-- Function parameters and return values
+- Return values
 - Statements vs expressions
-- if/else conditional expressions
-- Loops: loop, while, for

-**Lab 3: Functions and Control Flow (30 min)**
+**Lab 2b: Functions and Control Flow (35 min)**
 - Write functions with parameters and returns
 - Use if/else as expressions
-- Implement various loop types
+- Implement loop, while, and for loops
+- Iterate over ranges and collections
+- Use break and continue

+---

+#### Module 2c: Rust Language Essentials (Part 3 - Collections)
+**Presentation (25 min):**
+- Vec<T> - growable arrays
+- String and &str
+- HashMap<K, V>
+- Common collection operations

+**Lab 2c: Collections (30 min)**
+- Create and manipulate vectors
+- Work with String operations
+- Use HashMap for key-value storage
 - Iterate over collections

 ---

-#### Module 4: Ownership Basics
+#### Module 3: Organizing Rust Code
 **Presentation (30 min):**
+- Modules and visibility (pub)
-- What is ownership and why it matters
+- Packages and crates
-- The three ownership rules
+- The Cargo dependency manager
-- Move semantics and Copy trait
-- Stack vs heap allocation
+- Using external crates (crates.io)
+- Project structure best practices

-**Lab 4: Ownership (30 min)**
+**Lab 3: Modules and Crates (35 min)**
-- Understand move semantics
-- Use Clone for deep copies
-- Track ownership through function calls
-- Identify ownership errors
+- Create modules in a single file
+- Split modules into multiple files
+- Control visibility with pub
+- Add external crate dependencies
+- Build a library crate

 ---

-#### Module 5: References and Borrowing
-**Presentation (25 min):**
-- References as non-owning pointers
-- Mutable vs immutable references
-- Borrowing rules
-- The slice type

-**Lab 5: References and Borrowing (30 min)**
-- Create immutable and mutable references
-- Apply borrowing rules
-- Work with string and array slices
-- Pass references to functions

----

-#### Module 6: Structs and Methods
-**Presentation (25 min):**
-- Defining and instantiating structs
-- Methods with impl blocks
-- Associated functions

-**Lab 6: Structs and Methods (30 min)**
-- Define structs with named fields
-- Implement methods using impl
-- Create associated functions (constructors)
-- Use tuple structs

----

 ### Day 2

-#### Module 7: Enums and Pattern Matching
-**Presentation (25 min):**
-- Enum definitions with data
-- Pattern matching with match
-- The Option enum
-- if let for concise matching

-**Lab 7: Enums and Pattern Matching (30 min)**
-- Define enums with variants
-- Use match for exhaustive handling
-- Work with Option<T>
-- Apply if let syntax

----

-#### Module 8: Error Handling
+#### Module 4: Error Handling
-**Presentation (25 min):**
+**Presentation (30 min):**
+- Overview of error handling philosophy
-- Recoverable vs unrecoverable errors
+- Recoverable errors with Result<T, E>
-- panic! and when to use it
+- Unrecoverable errors with panic!
-- Result<T, E> and the ? operator
+- The ? operator for propagation
+- unwrap, expect, and alternatives

-**Lab 8: Error Handling (30 min)**
+**Lab 4: Error Handling (35 min)**
-- Use panic!, unwrap, and expect
+- Use panic! for unrecoverable errors
-- Handle errors with Result
+- Handle errors with Result and match
 - Propagate errors with ?
+- Use unwrap and expect appropriately
 - Create functions returning Result

 ---

-#### Module 9: Collections and Iterators
+#### Module 5a: Object Orientation (Part 1 - Structs and Methods)
 **Presentation (30 min):**
-- Vec<T>, String, and HashMap
-- Closures
+- Defining structures (structs)
-- Iterator trait and methods
+- Tuple structs and unit structs
+- Implementing functionality (impl blocks)
+- Methods with self, &self, &mut self
+- Associated functions (constructors)

-**Lab 9: Collections (30 min)**
+**Lab 5a: Structs and Methods (35 min)**
-- Create and manipulate vectors
-- Work with String and &str
+- Define structs with named fields
+- Create tuple structs
+- Implement methods using impl
+- Create associated functions
-- Use HashMap for key-value storage
+- Use derive for Debug, Clone
-- Chain iterator methods with closures

 ---

-#### Module 10: Modules and Crates
-**Presentation (25 min):**
-- Module system and visibility
-- Separating modules into files
-- Using external crates

-**Lab 10: Modules and Crates (30 min)**
-- Organize code into modules
-- Control visibility with pub
-- Add external crate dependencies
-- Create a library crate

----

-#### Module 11: Generics and Traits
+#### Module 5b: Object Orientation (Part 2 - Traits and Generics)
 **Presentation (30 min):**
+- Specifying traits
+- Implementing traits for types
+- Trait bounds
 - Generic types and functions
+- Design patterns in Rust (Builder, Newtype)

+**Lab 5b: Traits and Generics (35 min)**
-- Defining and implementing traits
+- Define custom traits
-- Trait bounds
-- Standard library traits
+- Implement traits for structs

-**Lab 11: Generics and Traits (30 min)**
-- Write generic functions and structs
+- Write generic functions
-- Define and implement traits
 - Use trait bounds
-- Implement Display, Debug, Clone
+- Implement common patterns

 ---

-#### Module 12: Lifetimes and Testing
+#### Module 6a: Functional Programming (Part 1 - Closures)
+**Presentation (25 min):**
+- Concepts of functional programming
+- Anonymous functions
+- Closures and syntax
+- Capture modes (borrow, mutable borrow, move)

+**Lab 6a: Closures (30 min)**
+- Write basic closures
+- Use closures with different capture modes
+- Pass closures to functions
+- Store closures in variables

+---

+#### Module 6b: Functional Programming (Part 2 - Iterators)
 **Presentation (30 min):**
-- Why lifetimes exist
-- Lifetime annotation syntax
+- Iterator trait and methods
+- Iterator adapters (map, filter, take, skip)
+- Consuming iterators (collect, sum, fold)
+- Chaining operations
-- Unit and integration tests
+- Patterns and techniques

-**Lab 12: Lifetimes and Testing (30 min)**
+**Lab 6b: Iterators (35 min)**
-- Add lifetime annotations
-- Write unit tests with #[test]
-- Create integration tests
+- Create and consume iterators
+- Use map and filter
+- Chain iterator methods
+- Use fold for accumulation
+- Process data with functional style

 ---

 ## Notes for Instructors

 - **Labs are priority** - If running short on time, trim presentation not lab
-- **Ownership/Borrowing:** Modules 4-5 are critical - allow extra lab time if needed
-- **Live coding:** During presentations, keep examples brief; students will practice in labs
+- **Module 2 is split into 3 parts** - Can combine if students are experienced
+- **Ownership concepts** - Introduce briefly as needed; detailed coverage is optional
+- **Design patterns** - Keep examples practical and simple
 - **Breaks:** Can be shortened by 5 min if needed
-- **Optional Topics:** Smart pointers, concurrency - only if significantly ahead